PaulSchweizer/flowpipe/README.md

 ## Example: Implement a world clock with Flowpipe

-This is very simple and in the end it is just a one liner in python, but a simple example like makes it easier to demonstrate the idea behind flowpipe.
+This is very simple and in the end it is just a one liner in python, but a simple example makes it easier to demonstrate the idea behind flowpipe.

 Let's import the necessary classes: